keokilee/django-facebookconnect/README.md

 The third setting is for pyfacebook.
 I don't know what it does completely.
 But it does cause pyfacebook to hold on to expired facebook sessions when it's False.

+If your app needs to use extended permissions (i.e. publish_stream or email), then you can specify the FACEBOOK_EXTENDED_PERMISSIONS setting.
+For example, if you need to post to a user's wall and email them, add the following to the settings.

+    FACEBOOK_EXTENDED_PERMISSIONS = ('publish_stream', 'email')

 Caching
 -------